 The following data sources are commonly used for online identity verification:

-GlobalGateway provides access to a global resource of data sources, integrated via API into our system.
+GlobalGateway provides access to a global network of data sources, integrated via API into our system.
 Data sources have varying time frames that govern their data updates, primarily on a daily, weekly or quarterly cycle.
 Given the direct link to our data source providers, all updates are reflected in real time within GlobalGateway.

 Countries in GlobalGateway are routinely enriched and new countries added.
 A three-category classification system shows the verification strength of each country (Category 1, Category 2 and Category 3).
 The classification system is based on how many data sources GlobalGateway has for the country and how much of the population is covered by the data sources for the country.

 This is a critical question, and of course depends on the data source and the country.
 One great way to gain specific answers for this question is to download the GlobalGateway brochure.
-You can see the list of data sources in our portal with each data element required and verified for each source.
+You can see the list of data sources in our portal, with each data element required and verified for each source.
 Our data sources can verify the following types of data elements, among many others:

-Trulioo does not retain customer personally identifiable information (PII).
+We don’t retain customer personally identifiable information (PII).